apacheaayush/R/README.md

 # R
-This repository is to save my works in R programming
+This repository is to contains my Data Science works in R.